 Gutter Types: Sectional Vs. Seamless

 Sectional gutters, sometimes referred to as seamed, come in 10 foot long pieces that are attached to your home’s fascia board with hangers.
 The sectional pieces are then snapped together with joiner pieces.
 The installation process is fairly simple and most materials can be purchased at home improvement stores.
 Adding sectional gutters to a 1300 square foot home is a project that will take roughly one weekend.
-You can enlist the help of a handyman to add sectional gutters to your home.
+You can enlist the help of a handyman or a gutters specialist to add sectional gutters to your home.

 As the name suggests, sectional gutters come in sections that can be added or removed.
 Because of this, they are the easiest to replace and the most economical choice.
 If one section becomes damaged, simply remove it and replace with a new section.
-These gutters are available in vinyl, steel or aluminium, in a variety of colours depending on where you shop.
+These gutters are available in vinyl, steel or aluminum, in a variety of colours depending on where you shop.